 Address: Mühlwörth 15, 96047 Bamberg, Germany

-This river is located in Germany, and it is 362-kilometer-long (225 mi).
+This river is located in Germany, and it is 362 kilometers long (225 mi).
 It flows mainly through the southwestern state of Baden-Württemberg and makes a small section through Hesse.
 The Neckar River is a prominent tributary to the right of the Rhine.

 Escalating in the Schwarzwald-Baar-Kreis close to Schwenningen within the Schwenninger Moos conservation area at 706 m (2,316 ft.) height over sea level; it runs through Rottweil, Rottenburg am Neckar, Kilchberg, Tübingen, Wernau, Nürtingen, Plochingen, Esslingen, Stuttgart, Ludwigsburg, Marbach, Heidelberg, and Heilbronn before sending out approximately 145 m3/s (5,100 cu ft./s) of water into the Rhine at Mannheim, at 95 m (312 ft.) over sea level.

-This makes the Neckar the Rhine’s fourth-biggest tributary and the 10th biggest river within Germany.
+This makes the Neckar the Rhine’s fourth-biggest tributary and the 10th-biggest river in Germany.
 From 1968, the Neckar river has been maneuverable for cargo ships through 27 locks for nearly 200 kilometers (120 mi) upstream from the Mannheim region to Plochingen river port, at the point of confluence with the Fils.